 Stormy nights, mystery spiders

 But when it was time to go back to our room, accompanied by a staff member bearing a torch, the storm really hit.
-It transformed our beloved treehouse was transformed from utterly idyllic to wet, windy and… well, less than ideal.
+Just like that, our beloved treehouse was transformed from utterly idyllic to wet, windy and… well, less than ideal.
 Somehow in the excitement of my little treehouse fantasy the possibility of bad weather had never cropped up.

-The downstairs living area was muddy and the semi-outdoors bathroom, which had seemed such a wonderful novelty in the daytime, was half soaked from the rain.
-Red ants determinedly congregated around the toilet.
+The downstairs living area was muddy and the semi-outdoors bathroom — such a wonderful novelty in the daytime — was half soaked from the rain.
+Red ants congregated around the toilet, presumably seeking shelter.

-A few inches away a strange shape bigger than my hand protruded from the wall.
+A few inches away from me, a strange shape bigger than my hand protruded from the wall.
 A wall fixture of some kind, I reasoned: purpose unknown.
-The next day, when this mysterious wall fixture HAD MOVED TO ANOTHER WALL OF ITS OWN ACCORD, I realised it was in fact the most ginormous spider I’d ever seen.
-I grew up with a bush reserve for a backyard, so I’m not usually particularly squeamish about spiders (leeches, however…).
+The next day, when this mysterious wall fixture HAD MOVED TO ANOTHER WALL OF ITS OWN ACCORD, I was forced to accept it was in fact the most ginormous spider I’d ever seen.**** I am both Australian and grew up with a bush reserve for a backyard, so I’m not usually particularly squeamish about spiders (leeches, however…).
 But this thing was HUGE.
-And there I was, oblivious, seated mere inches from it.
+A terrifying monstrosity.
+And there was I, oblivious, seated mere inches from it.

 A jungle sunrise from bed

 Fears and bugs and anxiety attacks aside, in time the sounds of the stream and the heavy rain outside served as a soothing lullaby.
 It even managed to shut up my neurotic pessimism-on-steroids — no mean feat, I assure you.
 The rhythm of the raindrops on the leaves made me feel like I was like dozing off to sleep in a real-life nature soundscape.***** What followed was the deepest, most refreshing sleep of my life.

-A tiny black bird with a strange call skipped along the railing of our veranda mere metres in front of us.
-Next, a chipmunk — or, rather, a rapid blur we took to be a chipmunk — whizzed its way across our room and dived into a neighbouring tree.
+A tiny black bird with a strange call****** skipped along the railing of our verandah mere metres in front of us.
+Next, a chipmunk — or, rather, a rapid blur with a tail we took to be a chipmunk — darted across our room and dived into a neighbouring tree.
 Look, I’m no zoologist, but I’m pretty sure if I’d been blonder, slimmer and a better whistler all the woodland creatures and birds would have flocked to me like in Disney princess movies.
 It was that kind of place.

 Later, as night fell, another massive storm decided to strike.
-It completely drenched the lower storey of our treehouse, causing the nearby pond to flood the adjacent track.
+It completely drenched the lower storey of our treehouse, and caused the nearby pond to overflow, flooding the adjacent track.

 As we passed it on our way to dinner, I slipped and went for a bit of a swim, finding the lower half of my body submerged in a surprisingly deep puddle — aka the overflowing pond itself.
-The shoes I was wearing never really recovered (nor did my dignity, now you mention it).
+The shoes I was wearing never really recovered (nor did my dignity, since you ask).